VU-IVM/UNIGIS_ProgrammingGIS/_sources/course_basics/course_intro.md

 This course will be a combination of lectures and tutorials.
 Each week starts with an introductory lecture to the method and/or data type that will be applied and/or analyzed in that particular week.
 During the lecture, students will gain the required theoretical knowledge to apply the methods during the four TAA's.

 ## Methods of assessment
 There will be two graded assignments.
 The first assigment will account for 35% of the grade (TAA2), and the second assignment will account for 65% of the grade (TAA4).
-The weekly assignments will be made in groups of two, whereas the final exam will be individual.

 You must pass both elements (5.5 or higher).